truid-app/client-integration/docs/oauth2/webapp-with-backend.md

 &nbsp; &nbsp; *O-N* denotes OAuth2 standard messages

+&nbsp; &nbsp; *T-N* denotes Truid specific messages

 #### Steps

-&nbsp; &nbsp; *C-1:* The app is initiating the flow by asking the backend for an URL to use for starting the flow towards Truid.
+&nbsp; &nbsp; *C-1:* The webapp is initiating the flow by asking the backend for an URL to use for starting the flow towards Truid

 &nbsp; &nbsp; *C-2:* Return authorization URL

-&nbsp; &nbsp; *O-3:* The app is requesting access from Truid.
-This request is opening the Truid App which is used for authenticating the user.
+&nbsp; &nbsp; *O-3:* The browser is redirected to a Truid authorization page

-&nbsp; &nbsp; *O-4:* The Truid App is redirecting back to the app with a code that can be used to get an access token
+&nbsp; &nbsp; *T-4:* The Truid API returns a page containing a QR code for authentication

-&nbsp; &nbsp; *C-5:* The app is completing the flow by sending the code to the backend
+&nbsp; &nbsp; *O-5:* After completing authorization in the Truid App, the browser is redirected back to the service

 &nbsp; &nbsp; *O-6:* The backend is using the code to get an access token from Truid

 &nbsp; &nbsp; *O-7:* The Truid API is returning an access token

-&nbsp; &nbsp; *C-8:* The backend is returning a response to the app, confirming that the flow is complete
+&nbsp; &nbsp; *C-8:* The backend is returning a response

 &nbsp; &nbsp; *O-9:* The backend uses the access token to fetch data from the Truid API